 Having premiered several works by living American composers, Hansbrough is a strong advocate for new music.
-She has performed premieres of works including the Sonata for flute and harp and the Sonata for flute and guitar by Robert Baksa, and the Sonata for flute and percussion by Dr. Bruce Roter.
+She has performed premieres of works including the Sonata for flute and harp and the Sonata for flute and guitar by Robert Baksa, and the Sonata for flute and percussion, Construct, and Soundings by Dr. Bruce Roter.
 She also premiered works for solo flute and wind band including Lindisfarne Rhapsody by Philip Sparke (U.S. premiere); Concerto for by Frigyes Hidas (U.S. premiere) and Divertimento by Alfred Reed (NY State premiere).
-In addition, she has collaborated in performances with several composers including Max Lifchitz, John Anthony Lennon, and Mario Davidovsky.
+She has collaborated in performances with several composers including Max Lifchitz, John Anthony Lennon, and Mario Davidovsky.
 Her solo CD “American Flute Music: Leaving the Twentieth Century” represents important compositions of the late 20th century for solo flute and flute and piano.

 In 2003 Dr. Hansbrough founded Saint Rose Camerata, faculty chamber ensemble in residence at The College of Saint Rose.
 She served as Artistic Director for the ensemble until the group ceased performances in 2021.
 As a regionally recognized ensemble, Saint Rose Camerata was nominated for the 2019 and 2020 Thomas Edison Music Awards (The Eddies) in the Classical Artist of the Year category.
 The ensemble performed an average of four concerts per year to great acclaim, often appearing in feature articles and reviews in the Capital Region.

 While in Tennessee she formed the Middle Tennessee flute Society.
 Hansbrough attracted hundreds of flutists and teachers to the annual Middle Tennessee Flute Festivals and master classes 1990-1999.
 She hosted many notable flutists including James Galway, Jean-Pierre Rampal, Susan Milan and many others.
 She continued organizing Flute Day events at The College of Saint Rose hosting many flutists including Elizabeth Rowe, Linda Chesis, Alexa Still, and Gary Schocker.

 Hansbrough is currently Professor at The College of Saint Rose, where she teaches courses for all four music majors.
 In addition, she is principal flutist with the Glens Falls Symphony Orchestra.